What is a trade mark examination report?

 This examination typically takes place around 3 to 4 months after filing, though the timeframe can vary depending on IP Australia's workload.

-If you're not familiar with the broader registration process, our guide on understanding the Australian trade mark registration process covers each stage from filing through to registration.
+If you are not familiar with the broader registration process, our guide on understanding the Australian trade mark registration process covers each stage from filing through to registration.

 During examination, the examiner will check a number of things, including whether:

-If the examiner doesn't identify any issues, your application will be accepted without an examination report.
+If the examiner does not identify any issues, your application will be accepted without an examination report.
 However, many applications receive some form of examination report, so receiving one is not unusual.

 What types of objections can be raised?